chc-comp/chc-comp26-benchmarks/README.md

 - not present: no tool solved this benchmark in 2025/2026, or there are equal conflicting outcomes
 - `true`: majority of tools who succeeded reported `sat`
 - `false`: majority of tools who succeeded reported `unsat`

+For the competition, we add a placeholder `sat` label to benchmarks without a clear expected verdict, to also execute these benchmarks.